-Food is neither good nor bad, so nothing should be avoided (except for trans-fat)!
+Food is neither good nor bad, so nothing should be avoided!
 Moderation and portion sizes are what you should focus on throughout the holidays.

-Should we create routines and ground rules to stick to?
+Should we create routines or ground rules to stick to?

 Meal planning is a great ground rule to stick to over the holidays.
 Take time to plan what you’ll be eating through this hectic time.
 Knowing what you’re eating ahead of time ensures that you’ll make no last minute unhealthy choices.